2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-brief-history-of-programming-languages.md

 ## Pascal

 Pascal was named after the French mathematician, physicist and philosopher Blaise Pascal.
 The language was developed in 1970 by Niklaus Wirth and created as a tool for teaching computer programming.
 In Apple's early years it was used as a main language for their software programming.

+## C

+C was developed in 1972 by Dennis Ritchie at Bell Labs in order to construct utilities running on Unix.
+This high-level language is closer to human language and it influenced a variety of other languages such as c#, Go, Java, Ruby, Perl, Python and JavaScript.